Frequently Asked Questions for Landlords

 The Housing Choice Voucher program is a good option for landlords who want security.
 The majority of the rent will be paid directly by the Housing Authority every month.
 The balance of the rent will be paid by the tenant.
 Other benefits of the Voucher program.

 Let us know if you have a unit available.
 We always have clients looking for a new home.
-List your unit with GoSection8.
-It is free and gives your property great exposure to voucher holders and other prospects.
+List your unit by completing this Unit Listing Form and returning to us.
+The form can be emailed to RachaelC@hatc.org, faxed (360) 586-0038, or mailed to: PO Box 1638, Olympia WA 98507-1638.

 Owners are responsible for screening their tenants, utilizing their standard screening procedures.
 The Housing Authority does limited background screening.